aptise/peter_sslers/README.md

    Upload a list of Domains, your LetsEncrypt AccountKey, and PrivateKey used for signing/serving, and the system will generate the CSR and perform all the verifications.
-3. A public interface allows you to proxypass the acme-challenges that LetsEncrypt issues for manual verification. (ie, run this behind `Nginx`)
+3. A public interface allows you to proxypass the AcmeChallenges that LetsEncrypt issues for manual verification. (ie, run this behind `Nginx`)
 4. You can run the 'webserver' on a private IP, and `curl` data into it via the commandline or miscellaneous scripts